ustunb/reachml/README.md

 | 5 | job_type_c               | <bool> |    True    | 0  | 1  |              0 |         |         |
 +---+--------------------------+--------+------------+----+----+----------------+---------+---------+
 ```
-Note that by default the absolute lower and upper bounds of numeric features are inferred from the
+By default the absolute lower and upper bounds of numeric features are inferred from the
 input dataset, and if the actual upper bound of an actionable feature should be different, you
 have to override it:
 ```